 Quickscoping and noscoping may not be as feasible in Modern Warfare Remastered as they were in the original game, but the remastered edition of the game is still home to the best pair of sniper missions in gaming: All Ghillied Up and One Shot, One Kill.

 These heavily scripted missions take the player through the ghost city of Chernobyl on a mission to assassinate a Russian ultranationalist-cum-arms dealer.
-The atmosphere is palpable, the surrounding narrative engaging, and the pace relentless.
+The atmosphere is palpable, the surrounding narrative engaging, and the pace relentless - these missions ignited a passion for sniper games in everyone who played them.
 Modern Warfare Remastered is more than a shiny HD makeover, it’s a complete remake of the old game.

-For a long time, Hitman’s Agent 47 has made do with nothing but a selection of silly disguises and a spool of piano wire, but it turns out he’s just as devastating with a high-powered sniper rifle in his icy cool grip.
+Hitman might not spring to mind at the mention of sniper games, but while Agent 47 traditionally makes do with a selection of silly disguises and a spool of piano wire, he’s just as devastating with a high-powered sniper rifle in his icy cool grip.

 What Hitman lacks in convincing bullet physics, it more than makes up for in scope sway, which makes taking that perfect shot a tense affair.
 And in most cases perfection is your only option, as targets will be nearly impossible to kill after you’ve startled them with a near miss.
 Get it right, however, and you’re rewarded with a satisfying pink mist and an easy escape.